Don’t see the feature you need? Tell us on the forum or Discord.

 AR: most likely using Android / iOS built-in frameworks, as these make AR widely available on modern phones.

 See about existing Delphi compatibility.
-We plan to support more platforms with Delphi: Linux, Android, iOS…
+We plan to support more platforms with Delphi: Android, Linux, iOS…

 We should read meshes in a way that keeps binary layout of data in glTF, so that it is ultra-fast to load, and it is loaded almost straight from glTF to GPU.

-We should also perform skinning fully on GPU, avoiding CoordinateInterpolator
+We should also perform skinning fully on GPU, avoiding CoordinateInterpolator done on CPU.

 With a designer.
 Example usage: blood, snow, rain, fire, smoke… 2D, 3D.